 One little nitpick: if you preheat the fryer with the “ON” setting and and then turn the knob to the timer, it can shut off the fryer altogether.
 You have to turn it first to off, wait a second, then turn it to the time.
 Also, be careful fiddling with the knobs once you’ve got something in the fryer, as steam comes pouring out in that area and can burn if you’re not careful.

 We subjected the deep fryer to a basket of Aldi crinkle cut fries.
 We weren’t disappointed: the lid did a good job of corralling the splatter and smell and the handles were cool to the touch.
 The wire basket even has a little hook where you can let oil drain out of the basket and its contents before putting them on a paper towel-lined plate or wherever you need them to go.

 As for the fries?
 They came out crisp and tasty and didn’t last long on our dinner table.
 Definitely a success.

 Of note, the manual contains instructions for homemade french fries, too.
-We haven’t tried these yet, but here are the instructions.
+(EDITOR’S NOTE: We later wrote our separate thoughts on those here.)

 For $20, Aldi’s got the means to deep fry whatever you need deep frying.
 With a 3-liter capacity and a 12-cup basket, you can make a decent amount of food.
 It’s not the healthiest cooking option, but for those in search of a deep fryer, this definitely deserves a look.
 We’ll update our review as we spend more time with it, but early returns look promising, and it does come with a 3-year warranty.